The Ultimate Swimming Pool Builder Vetting Checklist

 How do I select a reputable swimming pool builder?

 This question is so important because the expertise and integrity of your pool builder will play a huge role in determining the final outcome of your project.

-To assist you in this process, we at River Pools have put together a checklist to help you vett potential pool builders.
-This checklist is based on our experience of not only working with over 1,000 inground pool customers throughout Virginia and Maryland, but also from helping hundreds of folks who found us through the internet find reputable swimming pool builders in their area (see more about this below).
+To assist you in this process, we at River Pools have put together a checklist to help you vet potential pool builders.
+This checklist is based on our years of collective experience within the fiberglass pool industry, but also from helping hundreds of folks who found us through the internet find reputable swimming pool builders in their area (see more about this below).

 So, regardless of where you live or whether you are looking for a concrete, vinyl liner, or fiberglass pool, this checklist will help you identify various criteria to look for when selecting your swimming pool builder.